BOG MYRTLE

 A FLAVONOL

-Myricetin, a flavonol flavonoid similar to Quercetin, is also found in Bog Myrtle.
-Found also in grapes, berries, fruits, herbs and vegetables it has anti-septic properties, and it was found it can also lower the incidence of prostrate cancer.
+Myricetin, a flavonol flavonoid similar to Quercetin, is also found not only in Bog Myrtle but also in grapes, berries, fruits, herbs and vegetables.
+It exhibits anti-septic properties, and it was found it can also lower the incidence of prostrate cancer.
+Being a flavonol Myricetin has a deep-yellow coloration unlike the usual paler yellow colour of Flavones.
+The three commonest plant flavonols are Kaempferol, Quecetin amd Myricetin.

 Distribution